grzegorz914/homebridge-lgwebos-tv/README.md

 * Please configure [LG Connect Apps](https://www.lg.com/au/support/product-help/CT20088015-1437132986635)
 * Run this plugin as a [Child Bridge](https://github.com/homebridge/homebridge/wiki/Child-Bridges) (Highly Recommended), this prevent crash Homebridge if plugin crashes.
-* Install and use [Homebridge Config UI X](https://github.com/homebridge/homebridge-config-ui-x/wiki) to configure this plugin.
+* Install and use [Homebridge UI](https://github.com/homebridge/homebridge-config-ui-x/wiki) to configure this plugin.
 * The `sample-config.json` can be edited and used as an alternative.
 * Be sure to always make a backup copy of your config.json file before making any changes to it.